molecula/documentation/cloud/cloud-databases/_posts/2022-11-17-cloud-table-manage.md

 * [Learn about data modeling](/concepts/data-modeling-overview)

-Create your tables only after you have performed data modeling.
+IMPORTANT: Create your tables only after you have performed data modeling.

+## Object names

+{% include /concepts/object-naming-standard.md %}
+* table and column names must start with an alphabetic character

 ## Managing tables in FeatureBase Cloud